 The fear that came with exercise for pregnant women years ago is a thing of the past.
 Exercise for pregnant women in the Palisades is now safe.
 You do want to get the ok from your doctor & seek out a qualified and certified fitness professional before starting.
 These tips below from Move Well Fitness in the Palisades will help!

 1. Posture Change from the Growth of the Baby: As a result of the baby’s growth, your posture will change.
-This causes certain muscles to become weak, particularly your core.
-In the 1st and 2nd trimester, exercise for pregnant women should focus on making the core stronger through exercises such as planks, bridges, and birddogs.
+This causes certain muscles to become weak, especially your core.
+In the 1st and 2nd trimester, exercise for pregnant women will focus on making the core stronger through exercises such as planks, bridges, and birddogs.

 However, foam rolling on varicose veins or swollen muscles should not be done.
 I would advise stretching muscles that appear to be tight such as your calves and lower back.
-This can be done everyday for 1-2 sets, holding each stretch for 30-60 seconds.
+I recommend doing this everyday for 1-2 sets, holding each stretch for 30-60 seconds.

 Source: Clark, Sutton, Lucett.
 NASM Essentials of Personal Fitness Training, 4th Ed.
 Revised.
 2014